-In my high school days, my biology teacher kept some brief expressions of wisdom written on a small section of blackboard that was near the ceiling on the front wall of his class room.
+In my high school days, my biology teacher kept some brief expressions of wisdom written on a small section of the blackboard that was near the ceiling on the front wall of his classroom.
 He left some of them there for several weeks before he would replace them with others.
 Five decades and more have passed, but they have not erased a few of those wise sayings from my mind.
 I may not remember the exact wording in every case, but the general thoughts still linger.

 One of those expressions was about knowledge as the following words suggest:

 "He who knows not and knows that he knows not is simple, teach him.

 He who knows not and knows not that he knows not is a fool, avoid him.